 Though I don’t know of a popular weight formula for finding a whitewater kayak’s sweet spot.
 I would generally suggest to be in the middle of the paddler weight range limit.
 Your size in relation to a whitewater kayak will determine how easily you can perform certain maneuvers.

 Performance abilities (river running vertical moves, blasting, cartwheeling, squirting, etc.) will differ between whitewater kayaks and your size.
-Talking with a manufacturers rep or sales rep would be best for choosing the best whitewater kayak for your performance desires.
+Talking with a manufacturer’s rep or sales rep would be best for choosing the best whitewater kayak for your performance desires.

 Example: The Dagger Rewind LG has a paddler weight range of 180 – 260 lbs.
 I typically weigh 170 – 175.
 With my weight plus gear (paddle, PFD, helmet, shoes, clothes, etc.), I wouldn’t be too much over the minimum.
-It would be better for me to choose the Dagger Rewind MD that has a paddler weight range of 140 – 220 lbs.
+It would be better for me to choose the Dagger Rewind MD which has a paddler weight range of 140 – 220 lbs.

 How to Properly Pack a Kayak for Optimum Performance